-Why does the Torah not insert the word "Im", as if it is referring to a fait accompli?
+Why does the Torah not insert the word "Im", as if it was referring to something that is bound to happen?

-Why does the Torah insert the words "ve'Noshantem ba'Aretz"?
+What are the connotations of the words "ve'Noshantem ba'Aretz"?

-Ramban: Because once they have been a long time in the land and feel secure, the likelihood exists that they will forget Hashem and start turning to other gods.
+Ramban: Once they have been a long time in the land and feel secure, the likelihood exists that they will forget Hashem and start turning to other gods.

-Ramban: This hints at the first Galus (Galus Bavel).
+Ramban: This hints at the first exile - Galus Bavel.

-Ramban: Because it is talking about making an image and not about serving idols.
+Ramban: Because it is talking about making images and not about serving them.
 1

-Ibn Ezra: To other Mitzvos that they would contravene - such as murder and adultery.
+Ibn Ezra: This refers to other Mitzvos that they would contravene - such as murder and adultery.

-Seforno: They sinned in order to remove the Shechinah from Yisrael, so as not to be subservient to the Torah of Hashem and to His Mitzvos.
+Seforno: They will sin in order to remove the Shechinah from Yisrael, so as not to be subservient to the Torah of Hashem and to His Mitzvos.

-It also implies that they would sin Lehach'is (to anger Hashem), and not le'Te'avon (for pleasure).
+It implies that they will sin Lehach'is (to anger Hashem), and not le'Te'avon (for pleasure).